In response to West Nile virus (WNV) positive mosquito samples from

 TCPH currently employs six Texas Department of Agriculture-licensed personnel in the mosquito abatement program.

 TCPH may contract with local businesses to assist with the task of ground spraying.
-These contractors are awarded based on criteria established by TCPH during the biding process that follows TCPH IPM.
-The criteria does include, but is not limited to, proof that all personel are properly licensed to apply insecticides used for mosquito control and the company is required to provide location, time, date and rate of each application to TCPH.
+These contractors are awarded based on criteria established by TCPH during the bidding process that follows TCPH IPM.
+The criteria do include but are not limited to, proof that all personnel are properly licensed to apply insecticides used for mosquito control, and the company is required to provide location, time, date and rate of each application to TCPH.

-Tarrant County Public Health's phased response guidelines for mosquito borne diseases is modeled after the CDCs phased response guidelines for mosquito borne diseases and may include other applicable community procedures.
+Tarrant County Public Health's phased response guidelines for mosquito-borne diseases are modeled after the CDC's phased response guidelines for mosquito-borne diseases and may include other applicable community procedures.
 All actions are subject to change without notice due to organizational priorities, weather or other unforeseen circumstances.

 Arboviral Surveillance and Mosquito Control

 A “vector” is an animal that can carry and transmit a disease to another animal.
 A mosquito is considered a vector of concern because a mosquito can carry and transmit diseases to humans.
 More on vector control.

 County Telephone Operator 817-884-1111

 Tarrant County provides the information contained in this web site as a public service.
 Every effort is made to ensure that information provided is correct.
 However, in any case where legal reliance on information contained in these pages is required, the official records of Tarrant County should be consulted.
 Tarrant County is not responsible for the content of, nor endorses any site which has a link from the Tarrant County web site.

 This site is best experienced with supported browsers: Internet Explorer 9 and above, Google Chrome, Mozilla Firefox, or Apple Safari.
 If you use an older or unsupported browser, you might notice that some features do not function properly.
 Click the browser name above to learn more about the recommended browsers.